How It Works

 Step 3

-With your medical evidence in hand, we give you a step-by-step guide to submitting your claim, showing you:
+With your medical evidence in hand, we move into preparing and submitting your claim.
+You'll receive a detailed, step-by-step guide that covers:

 • Which VA forms to complete